gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/intel_graphics.md

 ```
 ## Xorg configuration {#xorg_configuration}

-There is generally no need for any configuration to run [Xorg](Xorg "Xorg"){.wikilink}.
+There is generally no need for any configuration to run [Xorg](Xorg "wikilink").

-However, to take advantage of some driver options or if [Xorg](Xorg "Xorg"){.wikilink} does not start, you can create an
+However, to take advantage of some driver options or if [Xorg](Xorg "wikilink") does not start, you can create an Xorg
-Xorg configuration file.
+configuration file.

 ### With the modesetting driver {#with_the_modesetting_driver}